 Clean and green technologies are not new, but their adoption is increasing as smart cities seek to improve air quality, businesses seek to improve their environmental impact and healthcare is going all-in on tele-health which enables faster and more efficient care.
+You can check my reference to know about their impacts in detail.
 Technology advances and the Internet of Things are driving massive improvements in environmental practices today, supporting initiatives that contribute to a cleaner, more sustainable world.
 But what is clean technology, and how does it help improve our world?

 What is Clean Technology all about?